Food is not always about hunger.

 An extra portion packed “just in case.”

-These gestures often say things people struggle to say directly.
+These gestures often say things people struggle to say directly or politely enough.

 I’m thinking about you.